 The Rational Field: Metrics Are Not Meaning

 Metrics distortion occurs when measurements replace understanding.
-Numbers begin as tools.
-Over time, they become targets.
-When that shift happens, meaning erodes and performance metrics bias begins to shape behavior.
+Numbers begin as tools, but over time they become targets.
+Once that shift happens, meaning erodes and performance metrics bias begins shaping behavior.

 When Measurement Becomes the Goal